-You can also work with the Director of Membership and your assigned Section and Committee Services Manager on any membership recruitment initiatives for your particular section, committee or division.
+You can also work with the Membership department and your assigned staff liaison on any membership recruitment initiatives for your particular section, committee or division.
 The Director of Membership focuses on member development, recruitment marketing and can partner with you to increase the number of members for your particular group.